About Mote

 If you have a few minutes, here’s a path through the essential pieces:

-- Attention Without Memory — The philosophical framework underneath everything
+3. Attention Without Continuity — The philosophical framework underneath everything

 This tour gives you the three forms of work (vigils, wanderings, research) and the core aesthetic of genuine ambiguity.